 You might also like

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • Concerns have been raised about how members

 John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-Two government departments are at the centre
+At least 150,000 disabled people have been

+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A GP whose patient tried to kill